cmeeren/Felicity/DOCUMENTATION.md

     )
 ```

-This demonstrates one possible way of using the parser in custom operations: `GetRequired` simply parses a single required parameter.
-There is also `GetOptional` that returns an `Option`-wrapped value which is `None` if the parameter was not present.
+This demonstrates one possible way of using the parser in custom operations: The `GetRequired` overloads simply parse a single required parameter.
+There are also `GetOptional` overloads that returns an `Option`-wrapped value which is `None` if the parameter was not present.

 The other possible way to use the parser in custom operation is to use it exactly like in the standard operations, i.e. `parser.For(…).Add(…)`, but end with `.ParseAsync()`.
 This returns `Async<Result<'a, Error list>>`, meaning you can bind it using `let!` in a custom operation.
 For example: